Best bars in Leeds

 In a city with an abundance of cocktail bars, it’s rather impressive the hidden-away Mook has become synonymous with mixed beverages and a great night out for those who want to avoid the standing-room-only clubs.
 Ideal for Friday night drinks and sophisticated socialising, this address has remained unfazed by the recent influx of more experimental cocktail bars in the city.
 After a few of their potent mixes, it’s customary to head from the quirky bar area to the dancefloor downstairs where DJs spin inoffensive pop, indie and electro into the wee hours.

-Everything about the SkyLounge is informal and relaxed, yet it retains an unmistakably upmarket feel.
-While The Botanist and Angelica’s at the new Trinity shopping precinct are currently the fashionable rooftop bars, SkyLounge, sitting atop the Doubletree by Hilton near the canal, still offers unrivalled views of Leeds.
-The decor is bright, minimalist and breezy, and the bar boasts a breathtaking view of Leeds.
-If you venture outside on to the spacious balcony area, your view is dominated by Bridgewater Place and the canals below.
-A place to take somebody if you want to impress them.
+Everything about the Sky Lounge is informal and relaxed, yet it retains an unmistakably upmarket feel.
+While The Botanist and Angelica at the new Trinity shopping precinct are currently the fashionable rooftop bars, Sky Lounge, sitting atop the Doubletree by Hilton near the canal, still offers unrivalled views of Leeds.
+The décor is bright, minimalist and breezy, and if you venture on to the spacious balcony, you can peer down at Bridgewater Place and the canals below.

 The two Roxy venues are a pleasing exercise in thematic mash-ups.
 One combines the current trend for craft beer with the tried-and-tested pool hall model, the other with a bowling alley.
 The Ball Room, featuring pool and ping pong tables, has the feel of a converted warehouse.
 The opportunity to play saloon games in an abandoned factory space is a novel one, and there’s even an area for beer pong.
 Sister venue Roxy Lanes is a short walk away, and is very similar in most respects – the main difference is that it offers bowling rather than other ball games.